 The website was down for hours and when I contacted them many times they kept asking me what I was hosting on the website.
 They fact is that they could not handle the website.
 I kept getting emails in my inbox that they server was configured properly and had failed.

 The final straw was when my website was down for one entire day and when I messaged the hosting company, they had no idea what was going on and they rebooted the server.
 That didn’t bring the site up…

 I have grudges against this company.
 In fact, I have a couple of small websites hosted on their servers.
 They staff had been appropriately responded to my questions, it’s just that they were not able to host my website which they didn’t want to admit.

 I knew that it was time for me to find another web hosting company.
 Someone from Facebook ground recommended SiteGround.

-I then spent an hour reading their website and SiteGround hosting reviews.
+I then spent an hour reading their website, SiteGround hosting reviews and comparisons.
+For example this one, Siteground vs Hostgator.
 A lot of people had written good reviews about them.

 I talked to one of their staff via their chat.
 They told me the kind of hosting was needed and was assured that the site would be migrated to their hosting.

 I then bought the WordPress hosting plan (their higher plan).
 I didn’t even have to send them the ticket.
 As soon as I signed up, there was a question asking me if I needed to transfer anything to their servers.
 If yes then I should complete a form which I did straight away.

 Funny thing is that the previous hosting sever was down and I had no access to the cPanel.
 Luckily I had a copy of the complete backup.
 I sent SiteGound the copy.

 After competition of the website migration form, I got a message from SiteGound in about 30 minutes that the website had been transferred and all I had to do was change the Domain Name Servers (DNS).